Tuesday, 16 February 2016

 1871 Census Cambridge: Robert Smith b1844, His wife Sarah and widowed mother Hannah Smith nee Rivett

 Robert's father died in 1868 at the age of 81.
 By 1871 Robert Smith 27 had made a dramatic change in occupation.
 He had become a 'china dealer' living at 167 East Rd Cambridge with wife Sarah Smith 25 and his widowed mother Hannah Smith nee Rivett 64.
 Living close by at no 165, was Robert's uncle (Hannah’s brother) James Rivett b1812 retired china dealer, his wife Elizabeth Rivett and their grand-daughter.
-It is quite likely that Robert Smith learnt the ‘china’ trade from his uncle as an apprentice (probably also the case with his cousin GGF Henry Boardman; see 11.0) and later took over his uncle's business.
+It is quite likely that Robert Smith learnt the ‘china’ trade from his uncle as an apprentice (along with his cousin GGF Henry Boardman; see 11.0) and later took over his uncle's business.
 (James Rivett retired in the late 1860's.
 See 21.5).
-Supporting evidence for this is the fact that Robert’s business did so well in the next ten years, that he was retired himself by the age of 47.
+Robert’s business did so well in the next ten years, that he was retired himself by the age of 47.
 He was well off in retirement and able to leave a considerable sum to his wife when he died.

 1881 Census Cambridge: Robert Smith 37 and wife Sarah Smith nee Symonds